wzuz/Sakura/README.md

 # 🌸 Sakura

-A [ChatTriggers](https://chattrigger.com/) module for Hypixel Skyblock that adds QoL and experimental features I felt like coding.
+A [ChatTriggers](https://chattrigger.com/) module for Hypixel Skyblock with stuff I felt like coding.

 ## ✨ Features

 - Bonzo’s Mask, Spirit Mask, Phoenix cooldown HUD
-- Tactical Insertion Countdown
+- Tactical Insertion & Sinseeker Countdown
 - 0s Tactical Insertion Notification
 - Blood Timer +Drift
 - Rag Axe reminder for M5, M6, and M7
 - Golem Shoutout
 - AutoMeow
+- Dub
 - Pest Cooldown Ready Notification

 > Every feature falls under the "Legit" category, however, just as any mod this is use at your own risk.